Tantalize your taste buds with this delicious Mexican Soup made with fresh vegetables and spices to create a flavorful one-pot meal.

 - 2 teaspoons smoked paprika

-- ¾ cup long grain rice
+- ¾ cup long grain rice see recipe notes below

-- Cheddar cheese freshly grated for serving
+- cheddar cheese freshly grated for serving

-- Sour cream for serving
+- sour cream for serving

 - Guacamole for serving

 - Heat the oil in a large stockpot over medium-high heat.
 Add the onion, celery, carrots, and red pepper and sauté for 5 to 7 minutes, or until the onions are translucent and the celery & peppers start to soften.

 - Add the garlic and cook for another minute until fragrant.

 - Add the tomato paste and mix to combine.

 - Slowly add the chicken stock mixing to combine.